 What is a Composite Resin(White Filling)?

-A composite filling is a tooth-colored plastic and glass mixture, use to restore decayed teeth.
+A composite filling is a realistic tooth-colored plastic and glass mixture, that is used to restore decayed teeth.
 Composites are also used for cosmetic improvements of the smile by changing the color of the teeth or reshaping disfigured teeth.
-Since composites are formulated to resemble the color of our teeth, most people can not tell where the composite is and won't be able to tell the difference.
+Since composites are made to look natural like your teeth, most people can't tell where the composite is and won't be able to see the difference.

 How is a composite placed?

-Following preparation, the dentist places the composite in layers, typically using a light specialized to harden each layer.
-When the process is finished, the dentist will shape the composite to fit the tooth, The dentist then polished the composite to prevent staining and early wear.
+Following preparation, the dentist will place the composite in layers, usually using a light specialized to harden each layer.
+When the process is finished, the dentist will shape the composite to fit the tooth.
+The dentist then polishes the composite to prevent staining and early wear on the tooth.

 Are Composite Resins permanent?

 As with most dental restorations, composite fillings are not permanent and might someday have to be replaced.
 Composite fillings are very durable, and will last many years, giving you a long lasting, beautiful smile.

 What to Expect After Getting a Filling